 “The ability to clean every day and make it look like you are walking into a new shop every morning makes our staff feel proud to come to work,” says Jim Mueller, service and parts director at Laurel BMW of Westmont.
-The dealership’s service shop and service drive are paved with rectangular Argelith tiles in light grey and anthracite.
+Laurel BMW's shop and service drive are paved with rectangular Argelith tiles in light grey and anthracite.

 Because tile is non-staining, nonabsorbent, and chemical resistant, it is easy to clean when compared to other flooring options.
 Often when Argelith account representatives are told a customer is having trouble cleaning their floor, the culprit is actually too much soap.

-An attractive, well-lit shop is also a customer confidence booster.
 Your customers should feel comfortable at your shop; repeat business is the lifeblood of auto repair.
-A clean, well-maintained garage assures customers they are leaving their vehicle in professional hands.
+A clean, good-looking garage assures customers they are leaving their vehicle in professional hands.
 Auto dealers have even more at stake: 74 percent of customers who visit a dealership for service are likely to return to purchase their next vehicle.

 “We wanted to focus so much on our new shop and tile, we built windows into the shop from the customer waiting area,” Mueller said.

-A shop’s flooring design is also key to keeping employees safe.
-Using colored tape or floor paint to mark danger zones is like serving dinner on paper plates – it gets the job done for a while but isn’t built to last.
+Using colored tape or floor paint to mark danger zones in your shop is like serving dinner on paper plates – it gets the job done for a while but isn’t built to last.
 Marking zones with different colors of tile creates clear, permanent visuals letting employees and customers know when they have crossed from one zone to the next.

 Slip resistance is another vital feature of automotive shop flooring.
 With all the oil, fluids, and water on the floor, there is a grave risk of employee and customer slip-and-fall accidents.
 Argelith tiles are available in varying degrees of slip resistance.
-At each level, a textured pattern is pressed more deeply into the surface of the tile to provide traction that does not wear or peel off.
+At each level, a textured pattern is pressed more deeply into the surface of the tile to provide traction without holding on to dirt.